 The Great Highway Is not called the great ride for anything.
 It is because of its scenic location right next to the ocean and is very flat, it is best for riders of all levels.
 This route is meant for cyclists because of the bike path as well as the dirt path where you can ride with the children so that you do not hinder other cyclists.
 You can set your eyes on Santa Cruz, which is 60 miles away, and enjoy the sea breeze whittling across your hair at terrific speed.

 This climbing trail will take you to the top of Mount Diablo.
 It will take a lot of force, but the good thing is that the view at the top is going to be very rewarding.
 You should start at Claremont Ave in Berkley and then follow the route that will take you to Grizzly Peak Road.
-You can then go down the Skyline Boulevard which is a bit easier on the pedals or, better yet, you can go down the Wildcat Canyon Road if you feel up to the challenge.
+You can then go down Skyline Boulevard which is a bit easier on the pedals or, better yet, you can go down Wildcat Canyon Road if you feel up to the challenge, a great bike trail in the bay area if you’re up for a challenge.
 Be ready for sharp turns and sharp descents.

 This is a very challenging ride, and it is only recommended for advanced cyclists.
 The elevation is no joke with about 3849 feet where you will encounter many switchbacks until you get to the top.
 As you get to the last 800 feet, there is a gradient increase of up to 17 percent.
 This can be quite steep, especially when coming down because you will feel ready to flip over your handlebars, but it can be nasty so do not do it.
 This is a hot trail in summer so you need to bring a lot of water with you.